Documentation Index

 5.1.
 The Slab Concept

 A Slab is a set of one or more contiguous pages, partitioned into small, fixed-size slots for specific kernel objects (e.g.,inodes, dentries, mm_struct).
+Think of it like an ice cube tray: the tray (slab) has a fixed number of identically-shaped slots, and each slot holds exactly one object.
+Different object types get different trays.

 5.2.
 Object Caching

 Instead of initializing memory every time, the Slab allocator keeps a pool of “constructed” objects.
-When you free an object, it remains initialized in the “free” pool, ready for the next request.6.
-Segmentation: A Historical Perspective
+When you free an object, it remains initialized in the “free” pool, ready for the next request.
+This is a huge win for objects with expensive constructors — for example, astruct inode requires setting up several internal locks and lists, so reusing a previously initialized inode is much faster than building one from scratch.

 Before Paging became dominant, Segmentation was used to divide memory into logical units (Code, Data, Stack).- GDT (Global Descriptor Table): A table where each entry defines a segment’s base, limit, and permissions.